Kosovo–Turkey relations

 Kosovo–Turkey relations are the historic and current bilateral relations between the Republic of Kosovo and the Republic of Türkiye.
 Kosovo has an embassy in Ankara and a consulate general in Istanbul, and Turkey has an embassy in Pristina and a consulate general in Prizren.
 Both nations are predominantly Muslim, have close cultural, historical, and military ties, and both have sought to join the European Union.
+Turkey gives full support to Kosovo's membership bids to the Council of Europe and NATO.